Communist state: Supreme state organ of power

 Ideologically, it has another function, namely, to prove that communist states do not only represent the interests of the working class but all social strata.
-Communist states are committed to establishing a classless society and use legislatures to show that all social strata, whether bureaucrat, worker, or intellectual, are committed and have interests in building such a society.
-As is the case in China, national institutions such as the legislature "must exist which brings together representatives of all nationalities and geographic areas."
-It does not matter if the legislatures only rubber stamp decisions because by having them, it shows that communist states are committed to incorporating minorities and areas of the country by including them in the composition of the legislature.
+Communist states are committed to establishing a classless society and use SSOPs to show that all social strata, whether bureaucrat, worker, or intellectual, are committed and have interests in building such a society.
+As is the case in China, national institutions such as the SSOP "must exist which brings together representatives of all nationalities and geographic areas."
+It does not matter if the SSOPs only rubber stamp decisions because by having them, it shows that communist states are committed to incorporating minorities and areas of the country by including them in the composition of the SSPÅ.
 In communist states, there is usually a high proportion of members who are government officials.
-In this instance, it might mean that it is less important what legislatures do and more important who its representatives are.
-The members of such legislatures at central and local levels are usually either government or party officials, leading figures in their community, or national figures outside the communist party.
-This shows that legislatures are tools to garner popular support for the government in which leading figures campaign and spread information about the party's policies and ideological development.
+In this instance, it might mean that it is less important what SSOPs do and more important who its representatives are.
+The members of such SSOPs at central and local levels are usually either government or party officials, leading figures in their community, or national figures outside the communist party.
+This shows that SSOPs are tools to garner popular support for the government in which leading figures campaign and spread information about the party's policies and ideological development.

-Furthermore, Western researchers have devoted little attention to legislatures in communist states.
+Furthermore, Western researchers have devoted little attention to SSOPs in communist states.
 The reason is that there are no significant organs of political socialisation compared to legislatures in liberal democracies.
-While political leaders in communist states are often elected as members of legislatures, these posts are not relevant to political advancement.
-The role of legislatures is different from country to country.
-In the Soviet Union, the Supreme Soviet did "little more than listen to statements from Soviet political leaders and to legitimate decisions already made elsewhere" while in the legislatures of Poland, Vietnam, and Yugoslavia it has been more active and had an impact on rule-making.
+While political leaders in communist states are often elected as members of SSOPs, these posts are not relevant to political advancement.
+The role of SSOPs is different from country to country.
+In the Soviet Union, the Supreme Soviet did "little more than listen to statements from Soviet political leaders and to legitimate decisions already made elsewhere" while in the SSOPs of Poland, Vietnam, and Yugoslavia it has been more active and had an impact on rule-making.